 Here is a complete prompt for differentiating a Year 9 biology task:

 "You are a KS3 science teacher in a UK state school.
-Create three versions of a worksheet on 'How the heart pumps blood around the body' for Year 9 pupils.
+Create three versions of a worksheet on 'How the heart pumps blood around the body' for Year 9 learners.

-Support version: Use a diagram with labels for pupils to match.
+Support version: Use a diagram with labels for learners to match.
 Include a word bank (atria, ventricles, valves, oxygenated, deoxygenated).
 Sentences use no more than 15 words.
 Four questions testing recall only.

-Core version: Pupils describe the journey of blood through the heart in their own words.
+Core version: Learners describe the process of blood through the heart in their own words.
 Include a blank diagram for labelling.
 Six questions mixing recall and explanation.

 This prompt produces three genuinely different resources in under two minutes.
 The key is specifying what changes between tiers, not just the difficulty label.